zaphosting/docs/docs/dedicated-iso.md

 The difference between "Image File CD/DVD-ROM" and "URL CD/DVD-ROM" is that you can mount an ISO File which is uploaded to a server/webspace or directly choose with "Image File CD/DVD-ROM" a file from your computer, without uploading it somewhere.

 After you have injected your desired ISO File, a server reboot is required.

+## Conclusion
+Congratulations, you have successfully selected and mounted your ISO file.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂